Chris Hemsworth’s Limitless: What It Reveals About Men’s Mental Health, Ageing and Facing Fear

 Investing in relationships

-As Hemsworth learns, chasing extreme biohacks or trying to “outrun” ageing can actually make anxiety worse.
-The healthier mindset is balance, caring for your health without turning life into a self-optimisation experiment.
+As Hemsworth learns, chasing extreme biohacks or trying to “outrun” ageing can actually worsen anxiety.
+The healthier mindset is balance—caring for your health without turning life into a self-optimisation experiment.

 Why Connection Matters More Than Biohacking